Tiger FM

 Addressing residents in Kayunga, Museveni warned against land grabbing, describing it as illegal and often driven by ignorance of the law.
 He emphasised that sitting tenants are protected by law and should not be forcefully evicted.

-Elsewhere, during a campaign rally in Mbale City, the National Unity Platform presidential flag bearer Robert Kyagulanyi claimed there was a plot to arrest him before polling day.
-The allegation was, however, denied by the Chief of Defence Forces, General Muhoozi Kainerugaba, who stated that there were no plans to apprehend Kyagulanyi unless he violated the law.
+Elsewhere, during a campaign rally in Mbale City, the National Unity Platform presidential flag bearer Robert Kyagulanyi alleged there was a plot to arrest him before polling day.
+The allegation was, however, denied by the Chief of Defence Forces, General Muhoozi Kainerugaba, who stated there were no plans to apprehend Kyagulanyi unless he violated the law.

 “I have learnt from security circles of a plot to have me arrested before polling day in order to create a pre-emptive massacre similar to what happened in November 2020,” Kyagulanyi said, urging his supporters to remain peaceful and nonviolent.
 He also appealed to residents of Mbale to vote for him.